ggcarrots/django-carrots/source/python_quickstart.rst

 Names
 =====

 Let's try to solve the first problem.
-At the beginning we would like to make our program more readable, i.e. so that for the person reading the results, it would be obvious which value is the weight, and which is the height.
+We would like to make our program more readable, i.e. so that for the person reading the results, it would be obvious which value is the weight and which is the height.

 That's why we give names to these values​​: